Sandbox (locomotive): Dangers

 In its report of 20 August 2013, the ARD magazine Report mentions near misses when the use of brake sand interfered with the electrical contact between wheel and rail, thereby overriding train control systems.
 For this reason, the Swiss Federal Railways do not permit sanding for braking locomotives.

-On August 1, 2013, there was a near-collision between two S-Bahn trains at Mainz Main Station.
-On September 24, 2013, the Federal Railway Authority announced that the cause was too much brake sand on the tracks.
+On 1 August 2013 there was a near-collision between two S-Bahn trains at Mainz Main Station.
+On 24 September 2013 the Federal Railway Authority announced that the cause was too much brake sand on the tracks.

 If too much sand is applied, it can lead to problems, especially at the track points or level crossings, where the sand cannot slip sideways.
-Lastly, the sand increases the friction between rail and wheel flange, which counteracts the wheel flange lubrication; the reduced wheel flange lubrication increases the danger of the wheels climbing up the rail.
+Lastly, the sand increases the friction between rail and wheel flange, which counteracts the wheel flange lubrication; the reduced wheel flange lubrication increases the danger of the wheels climbing up the rail, and also increases wear of the wheels and rails.